Banff Ski Holidays

 Skiing was introduced to the Banff and Lake Louise area in 1909 by Swiss and Austrian mountain guides.

-A long season and good snow coverage in Sunshine Village means there is always a large number of runs open and often the powder will stay good in Sunshine for a long time after each snowfall.
+Banff ski holidays have a long season, and the good snow coverage in Sunshine Village means there is always a large number of runs open and often the powder will stay good in Sunshine for a long time after each snowfall.
 Norquay also has great snow cannon coverage ensuring you will not be disappointed.
 If you have the Ski Big Three pass, Lake Louise also has great snow cannon coverage on the front side of the mountain.

 APRES SKI & NIGHTLIFE